stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 40 INPUT A,B : REM A IS HEIGHT AND B IS WEIGHT
 ```

-`REM` statements help code readability, portability, and transferability; however, `REM` statements take memory from running code, so use them sparingly in long programs that are pushing memory limits.
+`REM` statements help code readability, portability, and transferability; however, `REM` statements use memory, so use them sparingly in long programs that are pushing memory limits.
 After all, we only have 60671 bytes free on our Commodore Plus/4!

 ## Final Thoughts

 As the user's manual states in the summary, this is not an exhaustive study of BASIC nor a complete tutorial.
 We only covered a fraction of the commands available.
-Read the BASIC 3.5 Encyclopedia beginning on page 102 to begin your real journey.
-BASIC is a capable, and fun language, that can bring you hours of fun and even solve a few problems.
+Read the BASIC 3.5 Encyclopedia beginning on page 101 to begin your real journey.
+BASIC is a capable, and fun language, that can bring you hours of fun and help you solve real world problems.

 In the next chapter, we will use the basic commands we have already learned, combine with them with unique Commodore Plus/4 graphics commands to create some pretty pictures on our screen.
 These are commands that were not available on the base Commodore VIC-20 or C64.
 You won't want to miss that fun, so make sure you <font color="red">SUBSCRIBE</font> to my [YouTube channel](https://www.youtube.com/stevencombs).